HackYourFuture/JavaScript2/Week2/README.md

 Now imagine the following scenario:

 > Noer wants to have breakfast but he doesn't have any food at home.
-He decides he want to eat oatmeal.
+He decides he wants to eat oatmeal.
 The ingredients (oats and milk) can be bought at the supermarket.
 How to do this?
 First Noer takes a shower.
 Then he puts on some clothes.
 Then some shoes.
 Then he opens the door and goes outside.
 Then he jumps on the bike and goes to the closest supermarket.
 After looking for some time he finds the ingredients.
 Then Noer buys the ingredients.
 Then he jump back on the bike and go home.
 Then he mixes the ingredients and makes oatmeal.
 Then Noer eats and feels amazing!

 In this example, each action could only happen after the previous has been completed.
 Noer can't put on his shoes, while taking a shower.
 Or, he can't eat oatmeal while he buys the ingredients.